P1Analytics/Thesis/README.md

     - Temperature : Centigrade
     - External Temperature : C

+Demo for sensor data on [SITE_ID 144242 with some correlations](https://drive.google.com/open?id=0B9sPiD5EdfD-Ri1pUVFHSkhHX00)
+Trying to use function CORREL on Excel to find out the connection between different sensor data

 ### setup enviroment : Cassandra? and Flink on macOS Sierra 10.12+